University of Arizona: Computing, environmental, and interdisciplinary research

-Publications
+Research parks and commercialization

-Since 1945 the university has published Arizona Quarterly, an academic literary journal.
+Tech Parks Arizona is the research park of the University of Arizona.
+It comprises three primary facilities: the UA Tech Park at Rita Road, the UA Tech Park at The Bridges, and the University of Arizona Center for Innovation (UACI).

 Global teaching and research

 Arizona partnership with Universidad de Sonora was renewed in August 2017, focusing on a partnership in geology and physics.

 Arizona has been part of both theoretical and experimental research in particle and nuclear physics in the framework of the CERN program since 1987.
 The collaboration was initiated by the theoretician Peter A. Carruthers, head of the physics department, and Johann Rafelski who initiated the quark-gluon-plasma program at CERN.
 Arizona officially joined the CERN-LHC ATLAS Collaboration in 1994.

 Arizona has a strategic program to attract foreign scholars, in particular from China.

 Following a 2024 report by the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party and the United States House Committee on Education and Workforce, Arizona closed its four micro-campuses in China.